jackpham1510/notes/fundamentals/fundamentals.md

 **Dependcy injection**

-- When use inject logic to a class which apply IOC pattern through parameter in a constructor or through a setter method
+- When you inject logic to a class which apply IOC pattern through parameter in a constructor or through a setter method

 **Inversion of control**